laravel/nova-docs/3.0/resources/authorization.md

 }
 ```

-Further, if you need to filter `Tag` resource dynamically, you can access the route parameters like so:
+If necessary, you may access the `resource` and `resourceId` for the request via the `NovaRequest` instance that is passed to your method:

 ```php
 public static function relatableTags(NovaRequest $request, $query)